Lilian Greenwood

 Following the election of Jeremy Corbyn as Leader of the Labour Party, on 14 September 2015 she was promoted to the Shadow cabinet as the Shadow Secretary of State for Transport.[10]

-Greenwood resigned from the Shadow Cabinet in the aftermath of the 2016 EU referendum, among with dozens of her colleagues, in protest against what she saw as Jeremy Corbyn's weak leadership.[11][12]
+Greenwood resigned from the Shadow Cabinet in the aftermath of the 2016 EU referendum, along with dozens of her colleagues, in protest against what she saw as Jeremy Corbyn's weak leadership.[11][12]
 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.[13]

 As a backbencher, Greenwood has chaired the Transport Select Committee and the Commons Finance Committee, and sat on the Liaison Committee, Education Select Committee and Regulatory Reform Committee.[14]